Being Member-Centric: What Does It Mean in 2025?

 - Prospective members – you can invite them to any event (online, offline, hybrid) your association is organizing.
 Thus, they can mingle with the crowd, dive deeper into your company’s specifics, and understand what they might be missing out on.

 - Long-term members – member engagement shouldn’t be limited only to new customers in your association.
 Brand advocates want to feel valued, too!
-Recognize their contribution, add their testimonials to your homepage, enable members to have a say via surveys and polls.
+Recognize their contribution, add their testimonials to your homepage, and enable members to have a say via surveys and polls.
 This is what I call a strong member perspective!

 5 Challenges Faced by Member Organizations And How AC MemberSmart Can Help